 - identify and remove barriers to efficient and collaborative procurement

-- account for procurement’s role in relation to other groups and bodies such as clinical commissioners, and initiatives such as commercialism, devolution and combined authorities;
+- account for procurement’s role in relation to other groups and bodies such as integrated care systems (ICSs) and initiatives such as commercialism, devolution and combined authorities

-NAG will provide leadership on issues relating to local government procurement through the National Procurement Strategy and providing one cohesive voice in particular on the following workstreams:
+- provide leadership on issues relating to local government procurement through the National Procurement Strategy and by providing one cohesive voice on a range of workstreams.

-- Showing Leadership through supporting our elected members and senior managers, lobbying and working with central Government teams on policy, influencing stakeholders and engaging with suppliers and our professional buying organisations.
-Specific projects will include:
+- showing leadership through supporting our elected members and senior managers and working with central government teams on policy, influencing stakeholders and engaging with suppliers and our professional buying organisations – projects will include:

-- Encouraging collaboration between councils, regional groups, sector themes and with the wider public sector
+- encouraging collaboration between councils, regional groups and the wider public sector

-- Working with councils to consider a national approach to council’s procurement data
+- working with councils to consider a national approach to council procurement data

-- Behaving Commercially through creating commercial opportunities, influencing markets, promoting the use of simple, transparent processes, reporting and sharing performance information, proper contract management and appropriate-to-contract risk management.
-Specific projects will include
+- behaving commercially through creating commercial opportunities, influencing markets, promoting the use of simple, transparent processes, reporting and sharing performance information, good contract management and appropriate risk management – projects will include:

-- Working with Cabinet Office to maintain free access for councils to Government Commercial College materials and e-learning on contract management, outsourcing, procurement fraud etc.
+- working with the Cabinet Office to maintain free access for councils to Government Commercial College materials and e-learning including contract management, outsourcing and procurement fraud

-- Developing other local government specific skills training and making this free to council officers
+- developing other local government skills training and ensuring this is free to council officers

-- Achieving Community benefits by fully capturing the additional social value that can be achieved through the procurement process, engaging with VCSE groups, SME and micro businesses to increase local economic growth.
-Specifically we will:
+- achieving community benefits by fully capturing the additional social value that can be achieved through the procurement process, engaging with voluntary, community and social enterprises (VSCEs), small and medium-sized enterprises (SMEs) and micro businesses to increase local economic growth – specifically, we will:

-- Continue to chair and work with the National Social Value taskforce to create healthy, thriving and resilient communities by embedding social value into all public sector activities, through the services that we commission and procure, and in maximising supply chain engagement with communities.
+- continue to chair and work with the National Social Value Taskforce to support the creation of healthy, thriving and resilient communities by embedding social value in the services that we commission and procure and in maximising supply chain engagement with communities

 Meetings and communications

-Subgroup or task and finish group meetings will take place as required.
+- Subgroup, and task and finish group, meetings will take place as required.